Bird Fact File: Bullfinch

 Breeding and Nesting

-Bullfinches start breeding in late April and go on until early August with one to two broods a year.
+Bullfinches breed from late April to early August with one to two broods a year.
 Weather and food availability can affect the number of broods and the adults ability to feed their young.
-Females lay 4-5 eggs that hatch after 14 days and the chicks are fed seeds and insects until they leave the nest after 2 weeks.
+Females lay 4-5 eggs which hatch after 14 days and the chicks are fed seeds and insects until they leave the nest after 2 weeks.

-Bullfinches are also territorial and defend their nesting areas fiercely during breeding.
-Once a pair has a territory they will hold it for the whole breeding season, but may wander further afield in search of food after the last brood fledges.
+Bullfinches are also territorial and will defend their nesting areas fiercely during breeding.
+Once a pair have a territory they will hold it for the whole breeding season but may wander further afield in search of food after the last brood fledges.

 Females build their nests with twigs, moss and lichens and line them with fine roots and hair.
-Nests are usually in dense shrubs or trees so the young have a safe place to develop before they are ready to fledge and go out on their own.
+Nests are in dense shrubs or trees so the young have somewhere to hide before they are ready to fledge and go out on their own.

 bullfinch